sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/newdissemination.md

 \subsection{Making Sage servers easy to set up and administer}

-Create a nice Virtual Box "Sage notebook server appliance" with a graphical interface, two virtual machines that provides a rock solid secure Sage notebook server setup.
+Create a nice Virtual Box Sage notebook server appliance with a graphical interface, two virtual machines that provides a rock solid secure Sage notebook server setup.
 Users will be able to very easily install this appliance on Windows, Linux, OS X, and Solaris (x86)